jakerudolph/matlab_standards/matlab_standards.md

 **Scope:** This document details source code requirements and programming idioms required for all MATLAB code of the Accelerator Directorate, SLAC National Accelerator Laboratory.
 It additionally gives some recommended practices and examples.

-**Purpose:** The purpose of this document is to provide consistent guidelines for producing robust, readable code.
+**Purpose:** The purpose of this document is to provide consistent guidelines for producing robust, readable code that is more easily maintained and understood by current and future developers.

 **Use of Normative Statements:**